MDSharique31/WanderLust/README.md

 ### 🌍 WanderLust Project 🏡

 #### Project Summary
-**WanderLust** is a comprehensive Full Stack Web Development project designed to facilitate the browsing and booking of vacation accommodations, including houses, villas, and farmhouses.
-This platform allows users to add their own properties to the listing, providing a diverse range of options for potential renters.
-Key features include a seamless booking system that simplifies the reservation process and real-time property location views via Mapbox API, to enhance user experience and security.
-The application also boasts a dynamic server for responsive performance and an intuitive, aesthetically pleasing user interface, ensuring an engaging and efficient user experience.
+**WanderLust** is a comprehensive Full Stack Web Development project aimed at simplifying the browsing and booking of vacation accommodations, including houses, villas, and farmhouses.
+The platform enables users to list their own properties, offering a diverse selection of options for potential renters.
+Key features include a seamless booking system to streamline the reservation process, as well as real-time property location views powered by the Mapbox API, enhancing both user experience and security.
+The application also benefits from a dynamic server for optimized performance and an intuitive, visually appealing user interface, ensuring a smooth and engaging user experience.

 #### Front-end 🌐
 - **Technologies Used**: HTML, CSS, JavaScript, Bootstrap, EJS